 Create a monthly spa cleaning routine that includes cover maintenance.

 - Try to keep the top of your cover free from debris, dirt and dust.
 This will prevent your cover from getting damaged and keep debris from getting into your water.

 - Using 303 Aerospace Protectant will protect your cover from fading and cracking.
-What many don’t know is when applied to the underside of your cover, 303 also helps prevent mildew!

 - Do not use silicone oil based treatments, this will accelerate sun damage and deterioration.